alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/overview.markdown

 ‘Deep sea’ containerised cargo | 24 hours before goods are loaded ‘Short sea’ containerised cargo | 2 hours before leaving the port Air traffic | 30 minutes before departure
-Rail and inland waters traffic | 2 hours before departure Road traffic | 1 hour before departure
+Road and inland waters traffic | 2 hour before departure Rail traffic | 2 hours before departure
-Supplies for ships and aircraft | 15 minutes before departure
+Non containerised cargo | 2 hours before departure

 If the goods are passing through another EU country on their way out of the EU, the deadline counts from the time when they leave the EU.
 Not when they leave the UK.